Step 1: Open Coddo

 - Write a descriptive title

-- Choose an execution mode (worktree or direct) and a model
+- Choose a provider (Claude Code or Codex), a model, and an execution mode (worktree or direct)

 - Optionally add tags and attach images